gmdfalk/blockify/README.md

 # blockify
 Blockify is a linux only application that allows you to automatically mute songs and advertisements in Spotify.

+**Blockify currently does not support Spotify version 1.0.0 and higher.**

 ## Installation
 ##### Dependencies
 Before installing blockify, please make sure you have the appropriate dependencies installed.